meadsteve/meadsteve.github.io/_posts/2022-10-21-write-more-useful-exceptions-in-python.markdown

 ```

 I'm having to do a combination of rewriting code and some fragile string matching on the error messages so that I can
-filter out what's a really important error, what can be retried and what is more like warning.
+filter out what's a really important error, what can be retried and what is more like a warning.

 ## What would I prefer
 For anyone writing libraries, either publicly or for use within a codebase, there's a number of steps that can
 be applied to make things better.

+> *Short aside: It's also worth thinking about redesigning and using exceptions less, especially for flow control,
+> but that's a post for another day.*

 ### Pick a good base exception from the standard library
 The python standard library defines [a number of exception classes](https://docs.python.org/3/library/exceptions.html#base-classes).